 Make sure to have a double-glazed window which increases its capacity to stop the noise coming in and use the weatherstripping around the corners of the window for airtight.

 As if air or sunlight can pass through, it is easy for soundwaves to coming in, so focus on filling those gaps as soon as possible.

 Windows are also the primary source of reflection of the soundwaves where it absorbs only 5% and reflects back around 95% of the soundwaves.

 So if possible then cover them with SoundProof Curtains or maybe Acoustic curtains to get a better treat against unwanted noise.

 Or the other best alternative is if you don’t need that window then can block that with bookshelves or a couch forever which is a simple and easy solution which not going to cost you.

 To learn more in detail, make sure to check out how to soundproof a window for ultimate suggestions.

-To soundproof a door is more focus to prevent outside noise from coming in or maybe in a closed room or music room to coming out from the studio.
+To soundproof a door is more focused to prevent outside noise from coming in or maybe in a closed room or music room to coming out from the studio.

-Soundwaves initiated from any source strikes to the hard surface and reflect back around the different corners of the wall and of course to the hard tiles kind of floor.
+Soundwaves initiated from any source strike to the hard surface and reflect back around the different corners of the wall and of course to the hard tiles kind of floor.

 So you can minimize this by setting up carpet on the floor which must of like thick rough and its job is not only to feel smooth under the leg but to do a lot with absorbing the soundwaves.